🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Usage: GATv2Conv(in_channels, out_channels, heads=8)

-1. concatenate as one large graph:combine multiple graphs as non-connected graph
+1. Concatenate into one large graph: combine multiple graphs as a single disconnected graph

-2. Batch vector:record which graph each node belongs to
+2. batch vector: records which graph each node belongs to

-3. Graph-level pooling:aggregate features for each graph using batch vector
+3. Graph-level pooling: aggregates each graph's features using the batch vector

 import torch